tjtanjin/react-chatbotify-docs/docs/examples/advanced_messages.md

 ---
-sidebar_position: 18
+sidebar_position: 21
-title: Custom Messages
+title: Advanced Messages
-description: custom messages chatbot example
+description: advanced messages chatbot example
 keywords: [react, chat, chatbot, chatbotify]
 ---

-# Custom Messages
+# Advanced Messages

 The following is an example for the `MessagesContext`, which allows you to modify messages from outside the chatbot using your own application's logic.
 Note that this is an **advance** feature and is thus slightly more involved in setup.

 :::caution

-When you are working with `useCustomMessages`, you are modifying the messages array directly and as a result, `audio` and `stream` features will not work on such messages.
+When you are working with `useAdvancedMessages`, you are modifying the messages array directly and as a result, `audio` and `stream` features will not work on such messages.
 You may refer to this [GitHub Issue](https://github.com/tjtanjin/react-chatbotify/issues/41#issuecomment-2077010086) for more information.

 :::